HOME| BIO| CONTACT| INSTRUCTION| FAQ|TACTICS|SHEATH|CIPHER|HUMOR|FICTION

 1) For a civilian sniper (my target audience), climbing up to the roof of a building is tactical suicide because helicopters will shoot him and, when pursued, he will never get down in time to reach his getaway vehicle.

-2) Even from the top of a five story building, a 500 yard shot is only going to be off by a fraction of an inch.
-The panoramic view from the roof may seem impressive but, in reality, it is only a 2° angle.
+2) Even from the top of a five story building, a 500-yard shot is only going to be off by a fraction of an inch.
+The panoramic view from the roof may seem impressive but, in reality, it is only a 3° angle.
+Note.

-However, military and police snipers can get on the roofs of buildings because they control the airspace overhead and, since they are not going to be pursued, they can fire almost straight down at targets on the street in front of them.
-A city block is about 176 yards (a tenth of a mile) and, from the roof of a five story building, that is a 5.7° angle.
-(Assuming 3.5 yards per story.)
-So, should military or police snipers buy a Mildot Master® for this reason?
-No. 5.7° angles have about as much effect on one’s shot as solar flares.
+However, police snipers can get on the roofs of buildings because they control the airspace overhead and, since they are not going to be pursued, they can fire almost straight down at targets on the street in front of them.
+A city block is about 176 yards (a tenth of a mile) and, from the roof of a ten-story building, this is a 15° angle.
+So, should police snipers buy a Mildot Master for this reason?
+No. 15° angles have about as much effect on one’s shot as solar flares.
+I have a Mil-Dot One-Step specifically designed for police snipers that includes instructions for firing at a 15° angle and, at 176 yards, the difference between this and firing over level ground is not even a quarter MOA.

 Far more people have been shot in the foot by snipers who thought it was important to hold under when firing downwards than have been missed by snipers who knew nothing at all about angles.
 My advice is that it doesn’t matter unless one is on a building of at least twenty-seven stories and is firing on targets less than two blocks away.
 If one does find oneself in this ridiculous position, just estimate the horizontal distance by how many blocks away the target is.
 The standard city block is 176 yards.
 They were smaller in the past, so the old part of town may have 100 yard blocks.